Skip to content

 • Security Heartbeat (Synchronized Security) *

-• very fast release of new security features
+• Very rapid delivery of new security features

-• One console for Client OS, Server OS and MDM (Mobile Device Management)
+• A single console for client OS, server OS and MDM (Mobile Device Management)

 • Server Lockdown *

-• Distribution of policies and virus patterns ➜ With Message Relay also possible without Internet access
+• Distribution of policies and virus signatures ➜ with Message Relay this also works without Internet access

 • Ready for use within minutes